Andrea

-Andrea is a given name which is common worldwide for both males and females, cognate to Andreas, Andrej and Andrew.
+Andrea is a given name which is common worldwide, typically female but also used for males in some cultures.

 Origin of the name

 The name derives from the Greek word ἀνήρ (anēr), genitive ἀνδρός (andrós), that refers to man as opposed to woman (whereas man in the sense of human being is ἄνθρωπος, ánthropos).
 The original male Greek name, Andréas, represents the hypocoristic, with endearment functions, of male Greek names composed with the andr- prefix, like Androgeos (man of the earth), Androcles (man of glory), Andronikos (man of victory).

 In the year 2006, it was the third most popular name in Italy with 3.1% of newborns.
 It is part of the Italian male names ending in a, some others being Elia (Elias), Enea (Aeneas), Luca (Lucas), Mattia (Matthias), Nicola (Nicholas), Tobia (Tobias).
 In recent and past times, it has also been used on occasion as a female name in Italy and in Spain, where it is considered the legitimate feminine form of Andrés/Andreo/Andreu (Andrew).
 Outside of Italy, the name is generally considered a female name.